unredacted/xmpp.is/README.md

-# xmpp.is
+# XMPP.is

-Scripts and configs I use for XMPP.is
+Scripts and configs used for XMPP.is server